In This Article

 - Map your API dependencies.
 Catalog every integration between your LOS, CRM, pricing engine, and third-party services.
 Flag SDK-based connections that need migration before the December 2026 deadline.

-- Move to cloud-native platforms where possible.
-Cloud infrastructure handles volume spikes, reduces maintenance overhead, and enables remote access for distributed teams.
+- Move to a managed Azure platform where possible.
+A managed Azure environment, hosted by a CSP that knows mortgage workloads, handles volume spikes, reduces maintenance overhead, and enables remote access for distributed teams.

 - Measure latency at every borrower touchpoint.
 Track time-to-first-byte, application completion rates, and borrower drop-off points.